OpenDSA/OpenDSA/RST/en/RecurTutor/Write.rst

 Here are the basic four steps that you need to write any recursive function.

-.. inlineav:: recursionWrtStepsCON ss
+.. inlineav:: recurWriteStepsCON ss
    :output: show

 Now le't see some different ways that we could write ``Sum`` recursively.

-.. inlineav:: recursionWrtSumCON ss
+.. inlineav:: recurWriteSumCON ss
    :output: show